GodPhoenix2003/SEM-5/DBMS/assignment1/assignment1-1.md

 ---

-8. **Write a query to create table from an existing table with selected fields.**
+8. **Write a query to create a table from an existing table with selected fields.**

    ```sql
    CREATE TABLE newempoyee1 AS SELECT empno, salary FROM employee;